Today is a good day.

 Another way is to use the WP Rocket drop-down menu at the top of your WordPress dashboard.

-If clearing cache doesn’t work, you can update the problem page by going to your Pages section and clicking on “clear this cache.”
+If clearing cache doesn’t work, you can update the problem page.
+Go to your “Pages” section and click on “clear this cache.”

 WP Rocket pricing is $49/year for a single website.
 For more options, check out these plugins to clear the cache in WordPress.